 The Ritz-Carlton Toronto offers top service

-It doesn't get any better than that!
-The Ritz-Carlton Toronto near Roy Thompson Hall in downtown Toronto is arguably one of the best hotels in the city.
-There are many reasons for this: its location opposite one of the city's most important event venues plays just as important a role as the view from the rooms on the south side of the hotel of the CN Tower and Lake Ontario directly behind - a view that will make anyone think catches his breath as he enters his south-facing room.
-The view through the window front, which stretches across the entire width of the room, is automatically drawn to what was once the tallest building in the world, which rises to its still impressive 553 meters directly in front of the hotel.
-Next to it we look at the Rogers Centre, one of the largest sports centers in Canada.
+It doesn't get much better than this!
+The Ritz-Carlton Toronto near Roy Thompson Hall in downtown Toronto is undeniably one of the best hotels in the city.
+The reasons for this are diverse.
+Its location opposite one of the city's most important event venues plays just as important a role as the view from the rooms on the south side of the hotel of the CN Tower and Lake Ontario directly behind it.
+This is a view that takes everyone's breath away when they enter their south-facing room.
+The view through the window front, which extends across the entire width of the room, is automatically drawn to what was once the tallest building in the world, which rises to its still impressive 553 meters height directly in front of the hotel.
+Next to it we look at the Rogers Center, one of the largest sports centers in Canada.

 Perfectly equipped rooms at the Ritz-Carlton Toronto